apache/causeway-site/content/components/objectstores/jdo/services/command-service-jdo.md

 Title: CommandServiceJdo

+{note
+As of 1.6.0 this implementation has been superceded by the implementation in [Isis addons](http://github.com/isisaddons/isis-module-command).
+}

 The JDO objectstore provides an implementation of the applib [CommandService](../../../../reference/services/command-context.html) that persists the command data into a `CommandJdo` entity.
 This is mapped to an `IsisCommand` table.

 This supports a number of use cases: